Five Years Ago: Steve Perry Mounts an Amazing Comeback

 He ended up spending some five years completing Traces, not counting an extended break for hip-replacement surgery.
 It was a purposeful decision.
 If Perry was going to return, he wanted it to be on his own terms.

-"I wasn't signed to anybody; I had no management," he told the Guardian in 2018.
+"I wasn't signed to anybody; I had no management," he told the Guardian.
 "I funded the record entirely out of my own pocket.
 I built my own studio.
 I had to have the freedom to suck.
 Nobody was going to put their foot on the back of my neck saying, 'Is it done yet?'"

 When Traces finally arrived, it wasn't simply a comeback for Perry.
 He was fulfilling a sacred oath, one he was finally ready to discuss with the wider world.
 "I told some friends of mine that I actually did something I said I'd never do again," he admitted to Rolling Stone.
 "I made that commitment to Kellie, and then a commitment to myself to actually complete it."